thomas-yancey/thomas-yancey.github.io/_posts/2016-07-05-action-cable-chat.md

 end
 {% endhighlight %}

- So you can see that we make a redirect unless member_of_group.
+ So you can see that we call two new helpers here, redirect_with_flash and member_of_group.
 Basically we are going to let other members invite to this group after they have been added, but we only want users that are members of the group to be able to add users.
-We are going to need to create that helper.
+We are going to need to create those helpers.
 Let's also go ahead and add a verify logged in method to redirect anyone that isn't signed in.
 We can attach it as a before action to all of the controllers except users and sessions.

 {% highlight ruby %}
 #app/controllers/application_controller